 - debt reduction or loan payment deferral programs

 Quebec and out-of-province students should contact us to book a personalized debt management appointment.
-U.S. students, because repayment information on U.S loans varies, you are encouraged to consult with your specific servicer.
-For more details on the repayment process, please visit studentloans.gov.
+For U.S. students, because repayment information on U.S loans varies, you are advised to consult your specific servicer.
+For more details on the repayment process, please visit the Federal Student Aid website.

 Common debt regrets

-Know your rights & responsibilities and be empowered to make informed decisions.
-Learn from these common regrets regarding government loans, as discussed by students with Financial Aid Counselors.
-The points below are for your consideration only and do not constitute professional advice pertaining to your individual situation.
+Know your rights and responsibilities and empower yourself to make informed decisions.
+Learn from these common regrets regarding government loans, shared by students with our Financial Aid Counsellors.
+Please note that the points below are for your consideration only and do not constitute professional advice pertaining to your individual situation.

 - You may be surprised by the outcome of your assessment, so you need to know early to be able to plan your finances accordingly.

-- Late payment charges on fees, interest on other bills because government money is delayed and/or you have to resort to credit cards or other forms of higher interest-bearing debt.
+- You may be charged late payment charges on fees, interest on other bills because government money is delayed and/or you have to resort to credit cards or other forms of higher interest-bearing debt.

-- Complete your extra paperwork for existing loans (e.g., continuation of interest-free status) -- if not completed, this may lead to “technical” default, obliged repayment, or interest charges that cannot be cancelled.
+- Complete your extra paperwork for existing loans (e.g. continuation of interest-free status) - if not completed, this may lead to “technical” default, obliged repayment, or interest charges that cannot be cancelled.

 Not maintaining a full course load

-- Unless you can be ‘deemed’ full time (depending on the government jurisdiction, examples include a recognized disability or having young dependents), a part-time course load will create loss of government aid, an over-payment situation and/or obliged repayment of prior loans.
+- Unless you are deemed full-time (depending on the government jurisdiction, examples include a recognized disability or having young dependents), a part-time course load will create a loss of government aid, an over-payment situation and/or obliged repayment of prior loans.
 The threshold for a full-time course load varies by jurisdiction, so you should verify the required course load to be recognized as a full-time student with your respective student assistance program.

-- Timely program completion will reduce your overall loans/debt and ensure the longest possible delay before hitting time limitation.
+- Timely program completion will reduce your overall loans/debt and ensure the longest possible delay before hitting the time limitation

 Paying off government loans before paying credit card debt/line of credit

-- Credit card balances are debt too, and they carry higher interest rates, so they should be a higher priority for repayment.
+- Credit card balances are debt, too, and they carry higher interest rates, so they should be a higher priority for repayment.

-- Extinguishing your government loans first, means you are forgoing repayment plans offered by the government.
+- Extinguishing your government loans first means you are forgoing repayment plans offered by the government.
 The repayment plans offered by the government are generally more favourable than your options for other borrowing products.

 Consolidating government loan debt with consumer debt/student line of credit

-- You will lose the tax credit for income tax (17% credit for interest paid).
+- You will lose the tax credit for income tax (15% credit for interest paid)

-- You will lose access to government repayment assistance programs (RAPs) which can be more flexible than repayment of bank loan.
+- You will lose access to government repayment assistance programs (RAPs) which can be more flexible than the repayment of a bank loan

 Taking time out of school to work/save and repay more than the minimum on government loans/repay all of government loans

-- No savings and NO funds from government aid upon return to school because of income earned
+- Limited or no savings and reduced or no funds from government aid upon return to school due to income earned

 - Prior loans cannot be deferred and will go into repayment